quixio/quix-streams/docs/publish.md

     stream.Timeseries.Publish(data);
     ```

-Although Quix Streams allows you to publish `TimeseriesData` to a stream directly, without any buffering, we recommend you use the built-in [Buffer](#using-a-buffer) feature to achieve high throughput speeds.
+Although Quix Streams enables you to publish `TimeseriesData` to a stream directly, without any buffering, Quix recommends you use the built-in [Buffer](#using-a-buffer) feature to achieve high throughput.
 The following code would publish the same `TimeseriesData` through a buffer:

 === "Python"